Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

-Sweden is replacing the lost 8.5TWh/yr of nuclear output by importing largely coal-fired energy from Denmark and Germany, and nuclear energy from Finland and Russia.
+Sweden replaced the lost 8.5TWh/yr of nuclear output by importing largely coal-fired energy from Denmark and Germany, and nuclear energy from Finland and Russia.

 From 1 December 1999, a new agreement between the government, Vattenkraft and Sydkraft came into effect.
 The agreement granted Sydkraft ownership of 25.8% of Ringhals, thereby guaranteeing Sydkraft the equivalent amount of electric power from the four Ringhals and single remaining Barsebäck reactor as was previously produced by the two Barsebäck reactors.